Land of Natural Wonders

 Costa Rica is an explosion of life!
 With a seashore to mountaintop topography, a tropical climate, and a geographical identity making it a land bridge between the Americas, it boasts a hospitable 12 ecological zones and 30 types of rain forests.

-Arenal is becoming the centerpiece of our Costa Rica Adventure.
-It is complemented by long-tested WAI favorites such as early morning canal rides and walks in Tortuguero National Park, Cahuita jungle walking with howler monkeys and the afternoon sloth sanctuary visit, and several other Costa Rican “pura vida” (full of life) adventures!
+Our outstanding itinerary is filled with long-tested WAI favorites such as the central highlands coffee experience, a fun and educational chocolate tour (the 6th food group!), a visit to the colorful butterfly conservancy, an early morning canal ride and walk in Tortuguero National Park, Cahuita jungle walking with howler monkeys, and several other Costa Rican “pura vida” (full of life) adventures!

 - Central Highlands – with a coffee tour and lunch at a remote, family-owned coffee plantation.
 Coffee is the bean that raised Costa Rica from Central American poverty!